LoAT-developers/LoAT/docs/index.md

 * [Proving Non-Termination and Lower Runtime Bounds with LoAT (System Description)](https://doi.org/10.1007/978-3-031-10769-6_41)\
   F.Frohn and J. Giesl\
   IJCAR '22

-# Discontinued Features

-Earlier versions of LoAT could analyze the complexity of non-tail-recursive transition systems, i.e., systems with transitions of the form `f(x) -> Com2(f(x-1), f(x-2)) :|: x>1`.
-Such systems are no longer supported.
-If you are interested in analyzing such systems, please use the release that was published with our [TOPLAS '20 paper](https://doi.org/10.1145/3410331).
-A link to this release, as well as further information about using it, can be found [here](https://aprove-developers.github.io/its-lowerbounds-journal/).

 # Citing LoAT